 Then I saw people coming out by climbing the sides of the bridge.
-After watching a few people doing the same and making sure that it was safe, I did the same.
+After watching a few people doing the same and making sure that it was safe, I did the same going in.
 So happy that I decided to take the risk because the place looked just like it came out of those National Geographic documentaries!

 With the fog and the soft light coming through, it felt like I was in heaven!
 I was as happy as a clam no doubt.

 For a moment I contemplated whether it was wise to continue making my way up the mountain to see other sights.
 But since there wasn’t much time left and I wasn’t even sure how long it would take me to the next point, I decided to stay here and enjoy the view.
 I could stare at this pond for hours!

 After spending about 20 minutes at the Flamboyant Pond, it was time for me to make my way down before the sun sets.
 I was afraid of being late to meet our tour guide so I half-ran half-walked all the way back down.
 Also took a detour on the longer-but-nicer route to check out the other sights.

 It was at this point that I realized that my camera batteries were dead, all 3 of them!
 Not quite the same predicament I was back in Egypt but I was really glad to have my iPhone with me again.
 I was still able to capture some nice photographs 🙂